Stolz/Assets/README.md

 - Sopports secure (https) and protocol agnostic (//) links.
 - Supports **collections** (named groups of assets) that can be nested (aka dependencies).
 - Automatically detects type of asset (CSS, JavaScript or collection).
-- Autoload of preconfigured assets and collections.
+- Allows autoloading of preconfigured assets and collections.

+## Installation

+Edit `composer.json` and add

+	"require": {
+		"stolz/assets": "dev-master"
+	}

+Then run

+	composer install

+Finally, add the service provider to `app/config/app.php`, within the `providers` array.

+	'providers' => array(
+		'Stolz\Assets\AssetsServiceProvider'

+There is no need to add the Facade.
+The package will add it for you.

 ## Usage